baurigae/polar-night/README.md

 The panel transparency is set to 70-ish via Unity Tweak Tool

 There will also be _Polar Day_.
-It's inevitable.
+It is inevitable.